devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 **\(b\) Docker build**

 Though we have the option available in `Docker build configuration` section to add arguments in key-value pairs for docker build image.
 But one can also provide docker build arguments here as well.
-This is useful, in case you want to override them or want to add new arguments to build your docker image.
+This is useful, in case you want to override the previously provided arguments or want to add new arguments to build your docker image.

 **\(c\) Post-build**

 The post-build stage is similar to the pre-build stage.
-The difference between the post-build stage and the pre-build stage is that the post-build will run when your CI pipeline will be executed successfully.
+The difference between the post-build stage and the pre-build stage is that the post-build will run after your CI pipeline is executed successfully.

 Adding a post-build stage is similar to adding a pre-build stage.
 Click on `Add Stage` and provide a name to your post-stage.
 Here you can write your script as per your requirement, which will run in sequence after the docker image is built.
 You can also provide the path of the directory in which the output of the script will be stored in the `Remote Directory` column.
 And this is optional to fill because many times you run scripts which do not provide any output.